StephanieNight/Demo-BI/README.md

 ## Approach

-since i dont have much experience with performance optimization i have decided to try a few methods out and se what works best.
+Since I dont have much experience with performance optimization I have decided to try a few methods out and se what works best.

 * Sequencial on full text.
 This is implimented in the `DefaultBIService`
 * Parallel on full text.
 Not Implimented